 If you decide to study in Dublin, you won’t be alone.
 The city is home to thousands of students from all over the world.

 Around a fifth of students at DCU hail from abroad while a quarter of UCD’s student body is international.
-According to the Irish Universities Association, more than 32,000 international students currently study in Ireland.
+According to the Higher Education Authority, more than 35,000 international students currently study in Ireland.

 Graduates who study in Dublin can kickstart their careers here

 Dublin is home to a ton of globally recognised multinationals, particularly in the areas of finance, tech, life sciences and business services.
-Despite the impacts of Covid-19, it’s economy is still growing too.
+Despite international uncertainly surrounding the tech sector, Ireland’s tech industry and economy continue to grow.

-So once you’ve graduated, you may have the opportunity to gain valuable work experience here in Dublin.
+So, once you’ve finished your studies, you may have the opportunity to gain valuable work experience here in Dublin.
 EU and UK citizens are free to take up employment without the need for a visa.
 While international students from non-EEA countries who study in Ireland can also apply for special student visas once they graduate.